XX.1 On commerce

 The subjects which follow ought to be treated more extensively, but the nature of this book does not allow for that.
 I would like to float on a tranquil river, but am carried away by a torrent.

-Commerce cures destructive prejudices, and it is almost a general rule that wherever there is benign behavior, there is commerce, and that everywhere there is commerce, there is benign behavior.
+Commerce cures one of destructive prejudices, and it is almost a general rule that wherever people live peaceably there is commerce, and that everywhere there is commerce, people live peaceably.

-We should therefore not be surprised if our ways are less savage than they once were.
-Because of commerce, familiarity with the ways of all nations has spread everywhere ; we have compared them to each other, and much good has resulted from that.
+We should therefore not be surprised if our behavior is less savage than it once was.
+Because of commerce, familiarity with the ways of all nations has spread everywhere ; we have compared them to each other, and from this much good has resulted.

-One cannot say that the laws of commerce improve behavior for the same reason that those same laws degrade it.
-Commerce corrupts pure behavior [1] : that was the subject of Plato’s objections ; it polishes and attenuates barbaric behavior, as we see every day.
+One could say that the laws of commerce improve behavior for the same reason that those same laws degrade behavior.
+Commerce corrupts pure morality [1] : that was the subject of Plato’s objections ; it polishes and tames barbaric behavior, as we see every day.